georgiyozhegov/mellow/README.md

 Note that this is a **work-in-progress** project, so there might be some bugs in the code.

-# How to run?
+# Getting Started

 ## 0. Requirements

+Ensure you have the following installed on your system.

 - Cargo
 - GCC
 - Nasm

-Install them, if you haven't already.

 ## 1. Clone